Food Allergies: Common Questions about Public Policy, Advocacy and the Law

 - The Food Allergy & Anaphylaxis Management Act (FAAMA) was signed into law in 2011.
 The law required the U.S. Secretary of Health and Human Services to develop a voluntary policy to manage the risk of food allergy and anaphylaxis in schools.
 In 2013, those guidelines were published by the Centers for Disease Control and Prevention.
 FARE was a participant in the development of those guidelines.

 - The federal School Access to Emergency Epinephrine Act was signed into law in 2013 and encourages states to adopt laws requiring K-12 schools to have on hand “stock” epinephrine auto-injectors (EAIs).
 In addition to protecting those whose EAI is not immediately accessible during a reaction, the legislation helps save the lives of those who experience a reaction, but don’t have a prescribed EAI.
 The law does not mandate that states require their schools to stock EAIs, but it does provide an incentive to those states that do.
-To date, nearly all states and the District of Columbia have enacted legislation, with the majority permitting stock EAIs, not requiring them.
+To date, many states and the District of Columbia have enacted legislation, with the majority permitting stock EAIs, not requiring them.

 - The Food Code is a summary of the U.S. Food and Drug Administration’s (FDA) best advice for uniform systems and practices that address the safety of food sold in food service and certain retail establishments.
 The Code is used by state, city, county, tribal, and territorial agencies to help regulate restaurants, retail food stores, and vending and food service operations in institutions such as schools, hospitals, nursing homes, and child care centers.
 The last revision, in 2013, included provisions designed to improve how restaurants address the needs of customers with food allergy, including a push for restaurant and retail food service managers to be aware of the serious nature of food allergy.
 Individual states must adopt the Food Code, and the status of adoption by state can vary.